voxdotdev/pycrashcourse/README.md

 **[x] Python Crash Course - 2nd Edition**

 Each chapter (excluding intro chapter, for now) features both an **exercises** folder to practice the exercises in the book, as well as an **overview** file listing all elements reviewed within said chapter.
-Overview will be completed after all the exercises in the chapter has been reviewed to act as a means of recap.
+** As of Chapter 8+ overview will be revisited later as a recap due to the increasing complexity of exercises.